Diocese of Sibu

 Erected in 1986 by Pope John Paul II and first led by Dominic Su Haw Chiu, this diocese is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of Kuching.
 The diocesan cathedral is the Sacred Heart Cathedral in Sibu.
-The current Bishop of Sibu is Joseph Hii Teck Kwong, having been installed in 2012.
+The Sacred Heart of Jesus and Saint Joseph are the principal patrons of the diocese.

+Since 12 February 2012, Joseph Hii Teck Kwong has been the bishop of Sibu.

 History

 The Sibu Catholic Mission started in 1899 when Fr.
-Cornelius Keet first arrived.
+Cornelius Keet MHM, a Mill Hill priest from the Netherlands, first arrived.
 A small hut was built for the priest to stay on his travels to Bintangor and Sare (Sarikei).
 Although it was only a short stay, he managed to convert a few hundred people to the Catholic faith before he was recalled to Kuching.

 Fr.
-Vincent Halder arrived Sibu in 1906.
+Vincent Halder MHM arrived Sibu in 1906.
 He built the old Sacred Heart Church on stilts which served the Catholic community until 1954.
 Fr.
 Halder is described as a most lovable character.
 He was extremely well liked by his boys and by all the people in Sibu.
 A new convent school was opened in 1929 and 13 churches were built in the lower Rejang area as the Mission was called.
 Fr.
 Halder left for Europe on 1 March 1931 and on his return, he fell ill and died in Singapore on 16 August 1936 at the age of 57.
 The Catholics from Sibu had his body brought back and he was buried in the mission compound.
 When his body was exhumed 28 years later to make way for development, it was found to be incorrupt, so he was given a second funeral around Sibu town.

 Fr.
 Keet returned to Sibu and was assisted by Fr.
-Aloysius Hopfgartner.
+Aloysius Hopfgartner MHM.
 This was the first push in the Rejang District towards work among the Chinese.
 Education was of primary concern.
 Fr.
-Hopfgartner founded the Sacred Heart School and became its principal until he was transferred to Sandakan in 1908.
+Hopfgartner founded the Sacred Heart School and became its principal until he was transferred to Sandakan, Sabah in 1908.

 Fr.
-William van Odijk took over from Fr.
+William van Odijk MHM took over from Fr.
 Halder and the mission continued to flourish, looking also after the Lower Rejang area.
 Since 1910 Sibu is mentioned as a separate mission.
 Fr.
-Odijk died in 1936, aged 55.
+Odijk died in 1936 at the age of 55.